iamjoel/english-learn/acadsoc/content/002_choosing-a-gift.md

 Salesman: Good evening,can I help you?
 Customer:Year!
 I'm looking for a gift for my girl friend.
 Salesman: Do you have sth in mind?
-Customer: I think a necklace would be perfect!
+Customer: I think a necklace(项链) would be perfect!
 Or I don't have anything in mind.
 Salesman: How about this one.
 It sales very well.
 Customer: Sounds good.
 Could you please wrap up this please?
 Saleman: Sure(Of course).
+(Saleman is gift wrapping the necklace.)

 Do you think gift should be wrapped?
 Why or why not?
 Yes.
 Because gifting wrap gift can make gift more beautiful and give sb a surprise.